axis7818/axis7818.github.io/content/blog/top-10-albums.md

 +++
 title = "Top 10 Albums of All Time" date = "2025-03-27"
-description = 'After years of searching, I have finally found the objective & undisputed list of the 10 best albums ever made.'
+description = 'After years of searching, I have finally found the objective & undisputed list of the 10 best albums ever made'

 [taxonomies]
 tags = ["Music"]